yunfan/punyforth/README.md

 : does>
   lit (does) , lit exit ,
-  104 c, dodoes , 195 c,    ( opcode of PUSH, address of dodoes, opcode of RETN ) ; immediate
+  104 c, dodoes , 195 c,                        ( complile embedded assembly: opcode of PUSH, address of dodoes, opcode of RETN )
+; immediate

 -1 constant TRUE
 0 constant FALSE

+: (does)
+    rdup r> 1 cells +                           ( address of the embedded assembly code )
+    lastword 1 cells + dup @ + 2 cells + ! ;    ( replace codeword of the last word to point to the embedded assembly code )

 ```